mikeyduece/social_media_concerns/README.md

   }
 }
 ```
-With `"like"` being substituted for the relevant `SocialMedia` module: `like, follow, block, report`
+With `"like"` being substituted for the relevant `SocialMediaConcerns` module: `like, follow, block, report`

    - Routes for each are:
      - Like